zedneon/extreme-demon-poll/README.md

 This is a website that seeks to answer a simple yet complicated question: What's the best Extreme Demon in Geometry Dash?

-Maintained by zedneon and snailmusic
+Maintained by nalabuzzy and snailmusic